michaelahern/homebridge-airthings/README.md

 Carbon Dioxide (CO2)              | <800 ppm      | ≥800 and <1000 ppm                 | ≥1000 ppm          |
 Humidity                          | ≥30 and <60 % | ≥25 and <30 % <br /> ≥60 and <70 % | <25 % <br /> ≥70 % |

+Notes:
+* Radon measurements are not visible in the Apple Home app, but are visible within some third-party HomeKit apps, including [Eve](https://www.evehome.com/en-us/eve-app) and [Home+](https://hochgatterer.me/home+/).
+See the below section for more details on Radon sensors.
+* This plugin converts Volatile Organic Compound (VOC) measurements from ppb (units Airthings devices report) to µg/m³ (units expected by Apple HomeKit).

+### Radon

+Radon Sensors are not natively supported by Apple HomeKit.
+However, by default, Radon is used as a factor in the Air Quality Sensor (see above) supported within Apple HomeKit.

+This HomeBridge plugin optionally supports a Radon Sensor by implementing a Leak Sensor, which is a standard Apple-defined HomeKit service.
+To enable this, specify a value for the optional radonLeakThreshold configuration property.
+Note this value is in Bq/m³, not pCi/L. This will be the Leak Detected threshold for the sensor in HomeKit, which can be used for Notifications and within Automations.
+The Radon measurement itself will not be visible in the Apple Home app, but is visible within some third-party HomeKit apps, including [Eve](https://www.evehome.com/en-us/eve-app) and [Home+](https://hochgatterer.me/home+/).

 ### Air Pressure

 Air Pressure Sensors are implemented using a custom HomeKit service that is supported by some third-party HomeKit apps, including [Eve](https://www.evehome.com/en-us/eve-app) and [Home+](https://hochgatterer.me/home+/).
-Air Pressure Sensors are not natively supported by Apple HomeKit, and are thus not visible in the Apple Home app.
+Air Pressure Sensors are not natively supported by Apple HomeKit and therefore not visible in the Apple Home app.

 ### Carbon Dioxide (CO2)